Lahan: Schools

+Transportation

+Airport

-Rajbiraj Airport is the nearest airport 43.1 Km away from Lahan where daily 1 flight from Rajbiraj to the capital city Kathmandu is operated with the flight time of 35 minutes.
+Rajbiraj Airport is the nearest airport 43.1 km away from Lahan where daily 1 flight from Rajbiraj to the capital city Kathmandu is operated with the flight time of 35 minutes.

 Railways

 The city is also connected to Laukaha Bazar railway station which is located in nearby Indian town of Laukaha, 18 km south via Nepali town of Thadi which is one of the main entry and exit point for people of Nepal and India.
 The 268 km long Jainagar-Darbhanga-Narkatiaganj line and Sakri-Laukaha Bazar-Nirmali line were converted from metre to broad gauge in 2011–2012.

+Demographics

+According to the latest cencus 2021 data, Lahan Municipality has a total population of 91,766.
+The five largest caste and ethnic groups represent a combined 53.25% of the population.
+These groups are: